 Today we are all familiar with it.
 Despite this, let's take a closer look at what it is.
 Cloud computing is the availability of computing resources, especially storage and computing capacity, where we do not have to do any management.
 This is taken care of by the provider.
 It relies on infrastructures with virtualisation, a high degree of automation and a high capacity to meet variable demands.

 In other words, forget about having machines in your DPC and have everything downloaded to the cloud.
-This was more complex a few years ago, especially because of the type of clients, because of the regulatory requirements they have in terms of where their data is, where to leave their information, etc.
+This was more complex a few years ago, especially because of the type of customers, because of the regulatory requirements they have in terms of where their data is, where to leave their information, etc.

 Want to know more about it?
 Here is the full session.